INBO-Gunther/test-repo/README.md

-# test-repo
+# Course-workshop-github
-analysis to test repo and learn
+Analysis to test repo and learn during a workshop